 Project Grants

 Project Grants ($10,000 to $25,000) are awarded twice a year for public humanities projects up to two years from the award date.
 Appropriate programming formats include but are not limited to virtual and in-person interpretive exhibits, community dialogue and discussion series, workshops and participatory activities, presentations and lectures, conversations and forums, and interactive and experiential activities.
 Eligibility is limited to California-based nonprofit organizations and non-federal public agencies.
-Note: Awards must be matched with an equivalent amount of cash or in-kind resources over the project’s life.
-In 2024, we introduced a new two-step process that involves the submission of a preliminary proposal/ Letter of Intent (LOI), after which selected applicants will be invited to submit a full application.
+Note: Awards must be matched with an equivalent amount of non-federally-sourced cash or in-kind resources over the project’s life.
+In 2024, we introduced two-step process that involves the submission of a preliminary proposal/ Letter of Intent (LOI), after which selected applicants will be invited to submit a full application.

 Please note: This webinar will now be pre-recorded, allowing you to access